krittiyaclark/Gatsby-Recipe/README.md

 This is a Gatsby recipe project which the display the recipe card also it opens up individual card details.
+More detils will be added.

 ## 🚀 Starter